Project Setup

 Terminal

-In order to have some code which you can practice to share, we have prepared a simple manuscript for you, alongside a bibliography file.
-The manuscript contains code together with a written narrative.
+In order to get you started, we have prepared a manuscript for you, alongside a bibliography file.
 Download the two files to your computer and put them into your project folder.

-Also, you need to have a \(\TeX\) distribution installed on your computer, which is used in the background to typeset PDF documents.
+To create a PDF from the manuscript, you need to have a \(\TeX\) distribution installed on your computer.
 A lightweight choice is TinyTeX, which can be installed with Quarto as follows:

 Terminal